 Content of the application

 An evil vampire has cursed the once peaceful town of Treadsylvania!
-As monster hunters, players travels through Treadsylvania via All Terrain Vehicles to battle the evil vampire with their knowledge of safe riding skills.
+As monster hunters, players travel through Treadsylvania via All Terrain Vehicles to battle the evil vampire with their knowledge of safe riding skills.
 In your campaign, your skills as a rider will be tested as you face a variety of obstacles in your path.

 Treadsylvania is reliant upon precision.
 This game requires clicking and dragging by mouse or trackpad.
 For example, different storylines appear when the cursor is dragged over different parts of the screen, and you travel throughout Treadsylvania by clicking certain icons throughout the game.